Juice Wrld: Lyrical themes

 His most successful singles express melodic, emo-inspired compositions that exhibit his songwriting skill.
 His songs harbor melodic flows to complement their melancholic subjects.
 Higgins claimed he talked about things others are thinking but are afraid to speak about, such as being vulnerable and hurt.
 Having built a following through emo rap, Higgins offered lyrics that touch on heartbreak and fragmented feelings.
 Though not entirely groundbreaking, his musical approach provided a sense of familiarity that heartbroken adolescents of the current generation could gravitate towards.
 Higgins maintained that he only wrote from personal experience, and found strength in his pain and vulnerability.
 While the lyrical content of his songs often centered on heartache and bitterness, there are occasionally more boastful lines and creative references.

 Personal life

-Higgins had a history of drug abuse that began at an early age, and he spoke openly about his experiences.
+Higgins had a history of drug abuse which began at an early age; he spoke openly about his experiences.
 His mother claimed that he was also dealing with anxiety and depression on top of his battle with drug addiction.
 Higgins had agreed to attend drug rehabilitation weeks prior to his death.

-He was living in Los Angeles with his girlfriend, Ally Lotti, at the time of his death.
+He was living in Los Angeles, California, with his girlfriend, Ally Lotti, at the time of his death.
 In November 2018, the pair revealed via Instagram that they were dating.

+In August 2021, a YouTube interview between No Jumper and Lotti was published, in which she spoke about how she was pregnant with Higgins's baby on 3 separate occasions.
+However, they all resulted in a miscarriage due to the stress of both of their lifestyles.
+In the year before this, Lotti also made a series of now-deleted tweets, where she spoke about how she had a miscarriage after Higgins's death, due to "grief".

+In June 2023, Lotti began receiving backlash, after she started to list Higgins's belongings up for sale on the online subscription service, OnlyFans.
+In March 2024, Lotti did this for a second time, however, the second list of items up for sale were largely speculated as being false, these items included jackets, trousers, shirts, a few of his dreads, Higgins's teeth and a 1oz vial of Higgins's semen, to which she called "Juice's juice".
+Around this time, Lotti was also receiving backlash for putting a sex-tape up for sale between her and the late rapper on the website, however, it is not clear as to whether or not the tape was ever bought, or if it was ever real.